MR

 • 24-hour roadside assistance in Canada

-• Services include towing, changing a flat tire, boosting a battery, extrication, and lockout service
+• Services include towing, changing a flat tyre, boosting a battery, extrication, and lockout service.

-• Coverage for roadside assistance begins after a 24-hour period starting from when you registered
+• Coverage for roadside assistance begins after 24 hours starting from when you registered.

-• Tows vehicles to Canadian Tire service centers within towing limits of 250 km.
+• Tows vehicles to Canadian Tire service centres within towing limits of 250 km.

 Cons

-• Sometimes, it can take 24 hours to be verified as an active user after registration.
+• Sometimes, verifying as an active user can take 24 hours after registration.

-Now that we know all about free roadside assistance in Canada, it’s time to check out the paid ones and see how they both stack up.
+Now that we know about free roadside assistance in Canada, it’s time to check out the paid ones and see what they offer.

 1. Costco Roadside Assistance